China Spring High School

 China Spring High School is a public high school located in the unincorporated community of China Spring, Texas (USA).
 It is part of the China Spring Independent School District located in the China Spring area of McLennan County, northwest of Waco and classified as a 4A school by the UIL.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.
 It is rated a 7/10 on the Great Schools website.

 Athletics

-The China Spring Cougars compete in the following sports: